 Hawknest Bay © Reinhard Link

-Of the 60 mostly uninhabited islands that make up the US Virgin Islands, the biggest and most visited are St Thomas, St John and St Croix.
-Their appeal lies in the amalgamation of the exotic and the recognisable, an island paradise with modern comforts, and a balance between Caribbean culture and American practicality.
+St Thomas, St John, and St Croix are the biggest and most visited of the 60 islands that make up the US Virigin Islands.
+Their appeal lies in the amalgamation of the exotic and the recognisable, an island paradise with modern comforts and a balance between Caribbean culture and American practicality.

-The energetic capital of Charlotte Amalie, with its attractive harbour, lies on St Thomas.
-This island is the most Americanised of the chain, famous for its world-class duty-free shopping.
-Nearby St John is an unspoilt nature lover's paradise, with most of its forests, pristine beaches and reefs part of a protected national park.
-The largest of the islands is St Croix and its remoteness from the others, the historic remnants scattered about the landscape, the pretty Danish-influenced towns of Frederiksted and Christiansted, and the snorkelling at nearby Buck Island are the attractions here.
+The energetic capital of Charlotte Amalie and its attractive harbour lies on St Thomas.
+It is the most Americanised of the chain and is famous for its world-class duty free shopping.
+Nearby St John is an unspoilt nature lover's paradise, with most of its forests, pristine beaches, and reefs part of a protected national park.

 St Croix is the largest of the islands and is fairly remote from the others.
 Historic remnants are scattered about the landscape, as are the pretty Danish-influenced towns of Frederiksted and Christiansted.
 Additionally, snorkelling at Buck Island is also an attraction.

 Surrounded by the crystal-clear waters of the Caribbean, these islands boast some of the most splendid coastlines in the world, with white sandy beaches, astonishing coral reefs, plentiful marine life, secluded coves, and untouched rainforests rising up above the sea-swept landscape.